 It is a mistake to be drawn into the early/late Hill debate.
 This is supposedly characterised by a drop in quality after Hill sought treatment for a mental health problem.
 This is not the case, there are successful poems on either side of the chronological fence just as there are poems that don't 'work' quite as well.

 However, some of us are concerned that a recent increase in 'productivity' has resulted in a drop in quality.
-It is reasonable to suggest that 'Oraclau', 'Clavics' and 'Ode Brabare' aren't (by Hill's standards) very good at all although I would argue that 'Clavics' is much more successful than the other two.
+It is reasonable to suggest that 'Oraclau', 'Clavics' and 'Odi Brabare' aren't (by Hill's standards) very good at all although I would argue that 'Clavics' is much more successful than the other two.

 I started with 'Scenes from Comus' and became intrigued because it's a serious and dense sequence that made me smile a lot.
 It is often overlooked but it is written with enormous flair and confidence by a poet at the height of his powers.
+At the time (2005) I was disilusioned with the state of contemporary poetry, convinced that it was both mediocre and inward lookng.
+My mind was changed by Comus and this was more than confirmed by the rest of Hill's work.

 Another starting point is the brilliant 'Mercian Hymns' which is ostensibly about Offa (king of Mercia during the early Middle Ages) but also encompasses Englishness and considerations of political power and authority.
 It's also eminently readable.
+One of the technical accomplishments of the sequence is the way that it moves from the eighth to the twentieth century and back again in a way that makes readerly 'sense'.

 'Triumph of Love' is probably Hill's most experimental work which examines the horrors of the twentieth century and asks questions about cultural surival, the nature of morality and the workings of grace, to name but a few of the many themes.
 Hill throws himself into this sequence and recounts aspects of his childhood and also includes reasonably abusive responses to three of his critics.
 It is also the only work that I know of that manages to include Gracie Fields and Michel Foucault in (almost) the same breath.
+It also helps to know that Gracie Fields was the name of a paddle steamer that was used in the evacution of British soldiers from Dunkirk in 1940- although this isn't as important as finding out about the thought of Marcel.
+The title of the sequence refers to how we have survived given the very real horrors of the twentieth century.